injibr/inji-verify/docs/Revocation.md

 Inji Verify allows users to submit a Verifiable Presentation.

+- Inji Verify generates QR code with VP request.

-- Once the `wallet` scans the QR code, it generates the `VP token` and the `submission request`, and then posts them to the Inji Verify backend.
+- Once the `wallet` scans the QR code, it generates the `VP token` and the `presentation submission`, and then posts them to the Inji Verify backend.

 - If the `wallet` encounters any error while generating the `VP token`, it submits the `error` to the `Inji Verify backend` along with an `error description`.

 ### Submission Result

 - Once the `wallet` submits the VP, the status is updated to **_VP_SUBMITTED_**.

+- The `Inji Verify Backend` retrieves the `statusListCredential`, decodes its encodedList, and checks the bit at the `statusListIndex` to determine whether the credential is revoked.

 - The `Inji Verify UI` can then fetch the result of the submission.
 The result contains two things:

   1. The overall status of the submission, which is either **_SUCCESS_** or **_FAILED_**.